 - 2 tablespoon grainy or old fashioned mustard

 - 2 tablespoon balsamic vinegar

 - 1 teaspoon minced garlic (1 clove)

 - 1 teaspoon cornstarch (this will help glaze adhere to salmon)

 SOAK THE PLANK: Soak a plank in cold water for 10 minutes for a 1/4 inch plank (or 30-60 minutes for 1/2 inch plank).
 I use a thin plank and just toss it out when I'm done.
 Cedar planks are great for salmon as they provide a gentle smoky taste.

 HEAT THE GRILL TO HIGH.

 MAKE THE GLAZE: Place all glaze ingredients in a microwaveable bowl or measuring cup.
 Stir.
 Microwave for 1 minute on high.
 Glaze will be slightly thickened.
 Let cool for 5 minutes if using part as a marinade (Note 1).
 Alternatively, place ingredients in a small saucepan and simmer on medium heat for a few minutes until thickened.

-GRILL PLANKED SALMON: Pat plank dry.
+GRILL PLANKED SALMON: Note 2.
+Pat plank dry.
 Spray with oil.
 Place salmon on top of plank, skin side down.
 Brush salmon with 1/3 of glaze.
-Place plank on grill grates, close cover and grill for 3 minutes for thinner plank (a little longer if using a thicker plank) until plank starts charring and smoking.
+Place plank on grate of barbecue, close cover and grill for 3 minutes for thinner plank (a little longer if using a thicker plank) until plank starts charring and smoking.
 Have a glass of water on hand in case of flare ups.
 Brush 1/3 more glaze on top of salmon.
 Turn off burner/heat under the salmon (salmon should now be on indirect heat) and close lid.
-The other burner(s) should still be left on high with the temperature of the BBQ at about 425F-450F.
+The other burner(s) should still be left on high or med-high heat with the temperature of the BBQ at about 425F-450F/218-232C.
 Cook for another 7 minutes or until salmon just begins to turn opaque.
-Instant thermometer will show an internal core temperature of 130-135F (temp will rise while resting).
+Instant thermometer will show an internal core temperature of 130-135F/54.4-57C (temp will rise while resting).
 Salmon should be a warm pink in the thickest part.
 Drizzle with remaining glaze.
 Rest salmon for 5 minutes loosely covered with a foil.